hellmarbecker/blog/_drafts/2021-11-19-apache-druid-in-the-publishing-industry.markdown

 Interactive analytics with Druid is so fast that various hypotheses (Is this placement going to be successful?) can be tested against real data within a very short time.
 The editor asks a question to the data, and if the answer is unclear or unsatisfying, she would refine or modify the question - within seconds!

-German publisher, Ippen Digital explained how Druid enabled them to switch from opinions to insights, at [Druid Summit](https://druidsummit.org/) this year:
+German publisher, [Ippen](https://www.ippen-digital.de/) explained how Druid enabled them to switch from opinions to insights, at [Druid Summit](https://druidsummit.org/) this year:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1ceY6iXgKug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+These are but a few of the use cases of Druid in the news and publishing industry.
+As this sector develops, there is more to come!

 [^1]: Derived from: "Newspaper high contrast B&W" by NS Newsflash is licensed with CC BY 2.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by/2.0/